Tips from our trade advisers

 Your selection of hotels can be important.
 Will you be staying in convenient location for your business appointments?
 In major cities this will determine how many visits are possible in a day.
 If you are staying in an upmarket hotel your clients may be willing to travel to meet you there for a coffee or dinner.

 Internal travel and taxis

-Decide how will you will travel to meetings.
-This is probably means a regular taxi but you may need the concierge to discuss your destination and the correct fare with the driver.
-This is important if the driver doesn’t speak english.
+Decide how you will travel to meetings.
+This probably means a regular taxi, but you may need the concierge to discuss your destination and the correct fare with the driver.
+This is important if the driver doesn’t speak English.
 If you take a taxi to the appointment your client should be happy to arrange transport to your next meeting.

 Meetings, negotiation, and agreements

 Set down exactly what you want to achieve from the visit, and the important individual meetings that you are scheduling.
 Be aware of how the meeting will go depending on your research into the local business culture.

 Don’t rush into any agreements, particularly with prospective agents and distributors.
 Delay any agreement until you have returned to the UK and had time to carefully consider the proposal.
 You may need to take legal advice and the final agreement should set out your requirements.
 Remember that agreements entered into in haste can be difficult to change or terminate in the future.